Nero Wolfe (film)

-Nero Wolfe is a 1979 American made-for-television film adaptation of the Nero Wolfe novel The Doorbell Rang by Rex Stout.
-Thayer David stars as Nero Wolfe, gourmet, connoisseur and detective genius.
+Nero Wolfe is a 1979 American made-for-television film adaptation of the 1965 Nero Wolfe novel The Doorbell Rang by Rex Stout.
+Thayer David stars as Wolfe, gourmet, connoisseur and detective genius.
 Tom Mason costars as Archie Goodwin, Wolfe's assistant.
-Written and directed by Frank D. Gilroy, the made-for-TV movie was produced by Paramount Television as a pilot for an ABC television series, but the movie was shelved by the network for more than two years before finally being broadcast December 19, 1979.
+Written and directed by Frank D. Gilroy, the film was produced by Paramount Television as a pilot for an ABC television series, but it was shelved by the network for more than two years before finally being broadcast December 19, 1979.